Natural Science

 6. Practical Inventions of Humankind

-What and when was invented by humankind - we will briefly get to know each other in this lesson.
+What and when was invented by humankind?
+We will briefly get to know each other in this lesson.

 I won't tell you that.
 Just a hint, and leave it for you to guess.